niallmulkerns/Nanobubbles/projectlog.md

 - Using the TIRF microscope in basement, especially starting it up and focusing the optics of it.
 Making sure that the laser is properly focused on the centre of the microscope and no scattering occurs.
 Can take pictures of bubbles and measure their position/height fluctuations.
 [INSERT PICTURE OF TIRF APPARATUS].

 - How to use the evaporator safely and how to set it up consistently such that a film of approximately costant thickness could be achieved (mass of gold used each time is the same, 0.0188 g).

+- Using the standard microscope in the teaching lab.

+- Setting up and using the AFM in the MSci labs correctly, as well as analysing the images created.

 ---